Central idea: Christ is the humble king of all who are humble. Doctrine: The virtue of humility. Practical application: Growing in humility.

 - None of us is burdenless.
 The good transformation we need from within is also a burden.
 It is not a burden imposed on us by violence or its threat.
 Rather, it is an easy and light yoke.
 That yoke is used by the meek and humble teacher to lead us to rest.

-- Part of the burden of Christ’s yoke is to “put to death the deeds of the body.
+- As Paul teaches, part of the burden of Christ’s yoke is to “put to death the deeds of the body.”
 This refers to our evil deeds.

 Doctrine: The virtue of humility